-This guidance has been developed by the Environment Protection Authority (EPA) to provide the general public and the regulated community with information on the EPA's approach to environment protection licensing under the risk-based licensing system.
-This document is intended as a guide only and reflects the current operational policies of the EPA.
-The guide will be reviewed in January 2016 to ensure that the proposed approach to regulatory oversight is appropriate.
-Any changes will be published on the EPA website.
+This guidance has been developed by the NSW Environment Protection Authority (EPA) to provide the public and the regulated community with information on the EPA's approach to environment protection licensing under the risk-based licensing system.
+This document relates only to environment protection licences for premises and mobile plant: licenses for the transportation of trackable waste are not subject to risk-based licensing.
+This document is intended as a guide only and reflects the EPA's current operational policies.

-2. EPA's regulatory framework
+2. EPA's regulatory approach